 5. Better Digestion

 Apricots have pectin and cellulose that act as mild laxatives and treat constipation.
 Its juice flushes out unwanted waste in your digestive tract and aids the body’s digestive juices to create an alkaline environment.
 You can also consume half a cup of apricot juice before a meal since it can stimulate digestion and neutralize acids that cause hunger-pangs.
+Apricots laxative?
+I bet you had never thought of that as one more reason to always have a bottle of the juice on hand at all times.

 6. Treats Blood Disorders